Chicago Spinal Cord Injury Lawyer

 Any individual whose negligence causes or contributes to your spinal cord injury could and should be held responsible.
 This can range from a drunk driver to the manufacturer of a defective product to a business owner who failed to maintain safe property, which caused you to slip and fall.

-If you were injured in the Chicago area and suffered a spinal cord injury, please call or email the Chicago personal injury attorneys at Harvey L. Walner & Associates, Ltd. You will be surprised at how much difference a personal touch can make in your case.
+If you were injured in the Chicago area and suffered a spinal cord injury, please call or email the Chicago spine injury lawyers at Harvey L. Walner & Associates, Ltd. You will be surprised at how much difference a personal touch can make in your case.
 We offer free consultations and will never charge unless we get money for you.